mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 received packet from the target server.

 Possible realizations are: a) always have two bits before payload in flow forwarding model or use 4 different context IDs.
+This is work in process and will be further specified in a future version of this document.

 ## ICMP handling {#ICMP}